ainmutaqorrobin/ainmutaqorrobin/README.md

 ### 🚀 About Me

 Passionate and dedicated software engineering graduate with hands-on experience in modern JavaScript frameworks.
-Recently completed Advanced React training, where I focused on performance optimization, component architecture, and best practices.
-Currently diving into Micro-Frontend architecture to explore how to build modular, independently deployable frontend systems.
-Eager to grow in a collaborative environment and contribute to building high-quality web solutions.
+Recently completed Advanced React and Micro-Frontend training.
+Now exploring the DevOps side with Docker and Kubernetes to better understand containerization and deployment workflows.
+Eager to grow in a collaborative environment and contribute to building high-quality, production-ready web solutions.

 ---